awsdocs/aws-secrets-manager-docs/doc_source/enable-rotation-redshift.md

 You also need to use commands from AWS CloudFormation and AWS Lambda\.
 For more information about the following commands, see the documentation for those services\.

 **Important**
-The rotation function you want to use with the secret determines the exact format of the secret value that you must use in your secret For the details of what each rotation function requires for the secret value, see the **Expected SecretString Value** entry under the relevant rotation function at [AWS Templates You Can Use to Create Lambda Rotation Functions ](reference_available-rotation-templates.md)\.
+The rotation function you want to use with the secret determines the exact format of the secret value that you must use in your secret For the details of what each rotation function requires for the secret value, see the **Expected SecretString Value** entry under the relevant rotation function at [AWS templates you can use to create Lambda rotation functions ](reference_available-rotation-templates.md)\.

 **To create a Lambda rotation function by using an AWS Serverless Application Repository template**
 The following displays an example AWS CLI session that performs the equivalent of the console\-based rotation configuration described in the **Using the AWS Management Console** tab\.
 You create the function by using an AWS CloudFormation change set\.
 Then you configure the resulting function with the required permissions\.
 Finally, you configure the secret with the ARN of the completed function, and rotate once to test it\.